PEOPLE PROTECTION LAW ENACTED

 Animal Rights organizations such as HSUS and PETA may offer experienced inspection personnel to assist “the city” in enforcing the new public safety law, cost to be determined.

 OK, you can sigh with relief.
 None of this is true, not yet.
-Not to worry you but this news story was generated by the following Fox News report on May 15th and it is no joking matter...
+Not to worry you but this news story was generated by a 2015 Fox News report requiring "sterilization, chip implants and registration of all cats and dogs."
+Right, can you imagine trying to round up and catch a million feral cats?

 Copyright © ii NetPlaces Network / TheDogPress.com - All Rights Reserved